shreyas-challa/SecGen-ai/README.md

 An autonomous penetration testing agent powered by Claude.
 Point it at a target, and it drives through the entire pentest lifecycle — from reconnaissance to exploitation to privilege escalation to report — by itself using Claude's tool-use capability.

-Built for the **"AI for Productivity and Research"** hackathon theme.
 The agent automates work that normally takes security researchers hours of manual effort.

 Claude acts as the brain — it decides what to scan, interprets results, chains actions, exploits vulnerabilities, escalates privileges, and produces a detailed report.
 External tools (nmap, nuclei, ffuf, sqlmap, metasploit) plus arbitrary shell commands are wrapped as Claude tools.